PD Info Public Domain Information Project

 Traditional

 m.
 Sir John Stevenson, w.
 Thomas Moore V - Tis the last rose of summer, Left blooming alone; All her lovely companions are faded and gone.
 N - Well Known Arrangements also by Beethoven Op.
-105, Felix Mendelssohn-Bartholdy (Fantasy in E Major), and Friedrich von Flowtow (Martha) PD Reprint
+105, Felix Mendelssohn-Bartholdy (Fantasy in E Major), and Friedrich von Flowtow (Martha)

 Lavender's Blue